 Carla Sramek hosts art exhibitions and has created a movie restaurant that showcases student films, music and art.
 She lives in California.

-An art company owned by Dylan Kuehl, a young man with Down syndrome.
-One of the goals of the company is to create a dance company with people of mixed abilities.
+This arts company is owned by Dylan Kuehl, a young man with Down syndrome.
+One of its gooals is to create a dance company with people of mixed abilities.

 |Kerri Quirk, Artist|

 Kerri Quirk is an artist with an exceptional gift for color, design, and pattern.
 She has started her own business selling art and teaching classes.

 |Mike Bush and the Allstars Band|

 This is a band from Kentucky that is lead by Mike Bush, a person who has Down syndrome.

 This is a performing arts studio for people with developmental disabilities in Los Angeles.
 They provide training, career management, and on location support to help actors in film, television and commercials.